RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #756, #757, #758

+Making quick edits to all of my dx stuff including updating things to use `kak` and some upgrades to git and improving performance for `kak`.

 ## #748, #749, #750, #751, #752, #753, #754, #755

 I've finally switched over to `kak` instead of Vim.
 It's a learning experience,